emqx/emqx-docs/en_US/durability/management.md

 Configuration for durable sessions is divided into 2 main categories:

-- `durable_sessions`: Contains settings related to MQTT clients' sessions, including how they consume data from durable sessions and data retention parameters.
+- `durable_sessions`: Contains settings related to MQTT clients' sessions, including how they consume data from durable storage and data retention parameters.
-- `durable_storage` Manages the settings of the durable sessions system holding the MQTT message data.
+- `durable_storage` Manages the settings of the durable storage system holding the MQTT message data.

 ### Durable Sessions Configuration